shrshryo/ica0002/backup_restore.md

 In order to restore docker, please run the following command from your management host.

 ```
-ansible-playbook lab12_dns.yaml
+ansible-playbook lab12_docker.yaml
 ```

-In case of any issues either Agama or Grafana cannot create an image, please follow the following steps on the managed host:
+In case of any issues either Agama or Grafana cannot create an image, please follow the following steps on the managed host either `shrshryo-1`, `shrshryo-2` or `shrshryo-3`:

 ```
 docker rm <agama or grafana>
 docker rmi <agama or grafana/grafana>
 ```

-Then re-run the Ansible playbook again.
+Then re-run the Ansible playbook mentioned above again.

 <br>